-The Gatewood Gallery of UNCG curates and maintains a 1500 square foot exhibition space located in the Maude Gatewood Studio Arts Building on Highland Avenue.
+The Gatewood Gallery of UNCG curates and maintains a 1500 square foot exhibition space located in the Maud Gatewood Studio Arts Building on Highland Avenue.
 The spacious gallery has 12-foot high exhibition walls and a 30-foot long glass front that faces the entrance and grand foyer of the Gatewood Building.

 The Gallery hosts ten exhibitions per year.
 It exhibits local, national, and international artists and features work by faculty, visiting faculty/artists, and students.
 As a crucial extension of the Department of Art’s educational mission, the exhibitions reflect the diversity of art making practices in the contemporary art world: time-honored and contemporary/technological media and ideas that develop the students’ basic skills and raise their awareness of art historical and theoretical issues.